5th Special Forces Group (United States): Vietnam War

-In June 1969 the killing of a suspected double agent Thai Khac Chuyen, and the attempt to cover it up, led to the arrest in July of seven officers and one non-commissioned officer of the 5th Special Forces Group (Airborne) including the new commander, Colonel Robert B. Rheault in what became known as the "Green Beret Affair".
+The June 1969 killing of suspected double agent Thai Khac Chuyen, and the attempt to cover it up, led to the arrest in July of seven officers and one non-commissioned officer of the 5th Special Forces Group (Airborne) including the new commander, Colonel Robert B. Rheault in what became known as the "Green Beret Affair".
 Chuyen was working with the 5th on Project GAMMA when the Green Berets learned he might be a double agent.
 He underwent about ten days of rigorous interrogation and solitary confinement before he was shot and dumped into the sea.
 National newspapers and television picked up the story, which became another lightning rod for anti-war feeling.
-Finally in September 1969 Secretary of the Army Stanley Resor announced that all charges would be dropped since the CIA, which may have had some involvement, refused to make its personnel available as witnesses.
+Finally, in September 1969, Secretary of the Army Stanley Resor announced that all charges would be dropped since the CIA, which may have had some involvement, refused to make its personnel available as witnesses.

 In April 1970, 5th SFG began reducing its number of personnel in Vietnam.
 Later in November and December, further reductions in personnel and extraction of companies ensued, ending in a complete withdrawal of the group by March.
 On 5 March 1971, 5th SFG returned to Fort Bragg.
 The 6th SFG at Fort Bragg was reflagged as the 5th SFG with the transfer of colors.
 Personnel and equipment were not transferred.
 Sixteen Soldiers assigned to or administratively assigned to 5th Special Forces Group (Airborne) during the Vietnam War were awarded the Medal of Honor; making 5th Group the most prominently decorated unit for its size in that conflict.
 Members of the unit continued to conduct intelligence operations in Southeast Asia until the collapse of the South Vietnamese government on 29 April 1975.
+Soldiers of the 5th were some of the last U.S. troops pulled out of Vietnam.